Death of Jeffrey Northrup: Zameer's murder trial

 The murder trial of Zameer concluded in April 2024.
 The jury had to decide on one of the following four verdicts: first-degree murder, second-degree murder, manslaughter or not guilty.

 The prosecution asked the jury for a verdict of first-degree murder.
 In the killing of a police officer, the prosecution does not need to prove pre-meditation for a first-degree murder conviction if it can be proven that the accused intended to kill knowing the victim was an officer.

+During the trial, the credibility of the TPS eyewitnesses were highly scrutinized due to prior allegations of misconduct in other cases and also due to the testimonies being inconsistent with the reconstructed scene.
 Ontario Superior Court Justice Anne Molloy instructed jurors to consider whether police witnesses colluded because they all gave the same incorrect evidence.
 Witness officers said that before being struck, Northrup stood in front of Zameer's car with arms outstretched indicating that Zameer should stop.
 A prosecution expert witness said this was not the case as there was no damage to the front of Zameer's car.
 A defense expert witness said Northrup was standing in a blind spot at the rear of the car.
 The trial judge noted that the security video from the parking garage supported Zameer and expert witnesses' testimony.
 After the jury announced a verdict of not-guilty, Justice Molloy offered Zameer "my deepest apologies for what you’ve been through."

 Aftermath

 After the not guilty verdict, Zameer's wife organized a GoFundMe campaign to raise funds to offset Zameer's legal fees.
 The fundraiser surpassed $300,000 by May 2024.

 The three police officers who testified as witnesses in the trial were subsequently identified by Ontario prosecutors as "deliberately untruthful" on the witness stand.
 Toronto Police chief Myron Demkiw ordered a review of the officers' testimonies in this trial.

+In March 2026, the Ontario Provincial Police (OPP) released the independent report and stated insufficient evidence could not corroborate Judge Anne Molloy's assertion that the police officers lied in court and perjured themselves but could not provide evidence that proves the officers' recollections were entirely accurate.